STENS66/Annual_Accounting/README.md

 ## Installation (for Windows computer, 64-bit operating system, and x64 processor)

 This is a portable installation that can be used directly without administrator rights.
 To download it, simply click on the green "Code" button and choose "Download ZIP".
-To use this application, go to the "Accounting" folder, then double-click on the "Accounting.exe" file.
+To use this application, go to the "Annual_Accounting" folder, then double-click on the "Comptabilité.exe" file.
 If you want to get the latest version of this program, select the link of the latest release and then download the latest executable file.

 ## Contact